sez11a/liferay-docs/distribute/publish/articles/01-publishing-your-app/05-managing-your-app.markdown

 click *Next*.

 These changes do not require Liferay verification process to approve.
 Simply make the changes you wish and save your app.
-These new prices are reflected immediately.
+The new prices show immediately.

 You however, cannot modify the following attributes of an approved app: